 Because they are so difficult to find (let alone communicate with), scholars mistakenly believe that the Chromatics are Prodigies.
 And while they do have superhuman vision and the ability to change their skin color, those traits are purely natural.
 Their magical control over light itself is a form of wand magic.

 The Chromatics produce only one kind of wand, polished over years from a certain type of desert crystal, but the number of wands they've accumulated over the years would absolutely stagger the various imperial strategists, were it to become known.
 Every Chromatic child receives one as a rite of adulthood (whether carved by their parents or handed down from an honored ancestor).
 Aside from wands, they use little other technology.
-Flint knives for when they need to cut without heat and spearheads for when they wish to fight their own kind.
+Mostly bags, belts, and pouches, but also occasionally flint knives for when they need to cut without heat and spearheads for when they wish to fight their own kind.

 The City of Illusion